markostanimirovic/ngrx-signal-store-playground/README.md

 The `withMethods` feature provides the ability to add methods to the signal store.
 Its factory accepts a dictionary of previously defined state signals, computed signals, methods, and `$update` method as an input argument and returns a dictionary of methods.

 The last base SignalStore feature is `withHooks`.
-It provides the ability to add custom logic on SignalStore init and/or destroy. `onInit` and `onDestroy` functions accept a dictionary of previously defined state signals, computed signals, and methods as an input argument.
+It provides the ability to add custom logic on SignalStore init and/or destroy.

 ```ts
 import { selectSignal, signalStore, withState, withSignals, withMethods, withHooks } from '@ngrx/signals';